 Disclosure: This post contains affiliate links.
 If you click on a link and make a purchase, I’ll make a small commission at no additional expense to you.
-This revenue helps me to keep creating free and valuable content for this website, so if you do use my affiliate links from this page… I want to extend to you my warmest thanks!

 I’m a frugal business owner and I use a ton of free tools to run my business, but when it comes to getting the maximum results from the content I create (with the limited time I have), I rely on the premium plugin Social Warfare Pro to help get my blog content shared on social media.